mzipay/openpos-framework/openpos-persist/src/main/docs/openpos-persist.md

 # Overview

 The openpos persist framework is designed to be a simple OR/M (Object Relational mapping) framework, designed to provide convenience and consistency for persisting Java objects to a relational database, and retrieving objects back into memory.
-The openpos-persist framework plays a similiar role that the Hiberate framework would play in a Java application (although openpos does not use Hiberate in any way).
+The openpos-persist framework plays a similar role that the Hibernate framework would play in a Java application (although openpos does not use Hibernate in any way).

 openpos-persist is compatible with virtually any SQL based database that provides a complete JDBC driver.